code-kern-ai/bricks/generators/python_functions/language_translator/README.md

-Uses provider such as DeepL or Microsoft to translate texts.
+Uses the free Translate library to translate texts.